 Your organization might require you to review the scripts that are invoked while setting up your cloud account.
 To generate the scripts invoked by

 setup-csp, execute the command without the

 --runoption.
-You can now review and manually execute
+You can then review and manually execute

 ba-csp-setupfrom your working directory.

 The command checks for cloud account readiness and displays the results.
-If needed, make the necessary adjustments to your cloud configuration.
+Make any needed adjustments to your cloud configuration.

 If the cloud readiness checks pass, your cloud account is successfully set up.
-Connect your cloud account to BigAnimal with following command.
+Connect your cloud account to BigAnimal: